IMF relief to Pakistan: $1 billion loan approved despite India’s warning over terror funding - IMF relief to Pakistan: $1 billion loan approved despite India’s warning over terror funding BusinessToday

-The International Monetary Fund (IMF) Executive Board has approved the disbursement of a second loan tranche of $1 billion to Pakistan under its Extended Fund Facility (EFF), even as India abstained from voting, citing serious concerns about the misuse of financial aid for state-sponsored terrorism, according to Pakistani media reports.
+The International Monetary Fund (IMF) Executive Board has approved the disbursement of a second loan tranche of $1 billion to Pakistan under its Extended Fund Facility (EFF), even as India abstained from voting, citing serious concerns about the misuse of financial aid for state-sponsored terrorism, according to Pakistan Prime Minister's Office.

+"Prime Minister Shehbaz Sharif expressed satisfaction over the approval of a USD 1bn dollar instalment for Pakistan by the IMF and the failure of India’s high-handed tactics against it," according to a statement issued by the PMO.

+It said Pakistan's economic situation has improved and the country is moving towards development.

 This approval follows the IMF’s review of Pakistan's progress under the EFF program, which has been marked by recurring financial crises and a poor track record of implementing previous IMF programs.
 India had raised alarms about Pakistan’s consistent failure to use past IMF loans effectively, questioning whether the Fund’s program designs and monitoring mechanisms are suited to the country’s economic and political realities.